-There are a number of important factors that you should consider when deciding if a hamster is the right pet for you and your family.
+There are a number of important factors to should consider when deciding if a hamster is the right pet for you and your family.
 There are a number of varieties of hamsters and they tend to vary in characteristics and look, based on the variety.
 While all hamsters have around the same lifespan and require very similar care, be sure to choose the hamster (or hamsters) that is the best fit for you.

 Types of Hamsters